-Community service is an important component of the U.S. culture.
+Community service is an important component of U.S. culture.
 Many Americans believe in giving back to the community by dedicating their time to a cause.
-Volunteer work is a beneficial opportunity to learn more about the community, make friends, learn new skills, and contribute to the betterment of your community.
+Volunteer work is a beneficial opportunity to learn more about the community, gain exposure to diversity, make friends, learn new skills, and contribute to the betterment of your community.
 Your YFU host families are doing valuable volunteer work by welcoming you into their homes.

+Requirements:

-Requirement: CBYX Scholars must complete at least 30 hours of community service between August and May 1 (a little over 3 hours per month).
+YFU FLEX and YES scholars must complete at least 30 hours of community service between August and May 1 (about 3 hours each month).